Edin Junuzović

-Edin Junuzović ([junǔːzoʋitɕ]; born 28 April 1986) is a Croatian footballer who plays for NK Opatija as a forward.
+Edin Junuzović ([junǔːzoʋitɕ]; born 28 April 1986) is a Croatian former footballer who played as a forward.

 Club career

 Junuzović played for Rijeka in the Croatian Prva HNL, Krško in the Slovenian Second League, and Rudar Velenje in the Slovenian PrvaLiga.

 In July 2014, Junuzović moved from Kazakhstan Premier League side FC Ordabasy to K League Classic side Gyeongnam FC.
 On 6 March 2015, Junuzović returned to the Kazakhstan Premier League, signing a one-year contract with FC Kaisar.